ctp-eos/ctp-is-disclosure/README.md

 **CTP is Disclosure** is not limited to the popularized topics of *free energy* or *UFO/UAP technologies*.

-CTP Energy signifies the emergence of a far deeper understanding — of our **non-physical origins**, the **C-domain**, and the **fundamental C-body** that underlies every human being and the **non-physical C-energy** that exists behind the creation of everything.
+CTP Energy signifies the emergence of a far deeper understanding — of our **non-physical origins**, the non-physical **C-domain**, and the **fundamental C-body** that underlies every human being and the **non-physical C-energy** that exists behind the creation of **everything** and **everyone**.
 This science points to **two additional non-physical forces** unrecognized by current physics, revealing the framework of a higher universal reality and our place within it.

 > This is the second major release of CTPSci in 20 years — a planetary shift beyond traditional science, touching consciousness, evolution, and higher intelligence.